emlynoregan/gaedocstore/README.md

 - The GDSDocument property structure is built recursively to match the JSON object structure.
     - Simple values become simple property values

+    - Arrays of simple values become a repeated GenericProperty. ie: you can search on the contents.

-    - Arrays become JSON in a GDSJson object, which just hold "json", a JsonProperty (nothing inside is indexed, or searchable)
+    - Arrays which include dicts or arrays become JSON in a GDSJson object, which just hold "json", a JsonProperty (nothing inside is indexed, or searchable)

     - Dictionaries become another GDSDocument

-    - So nested dictionary fields are fully indexed and searchable, but anything inside an array is not.
+    - So nested dictionary fields are fully indexed and searchable, including where their values are lists of simple types, but anything inside a complex array is not.

 ## Simple Get